Theory of functional principal component analysis for discretely observed data: Eigen-estimation for discretely observed functional data

-However, we emphasize that when tackling with discretely observed data, all the existing literature use a bound analogous to \eqref{eq:ptb-maintch}, which excludes the diverging indices as a consequence.
-Specifically, the result in \cite{cai2010nonparametric} is obtained by applying the bound \eqref{eq:ptb-maintch} directly and their one-dimensional rate is facilitated by the tensor product space.
-In contrast, the one-dimensional rate derived by \cite{hall2006propertieshans,li2010uniform} is profited by a detailed calculation and the perturbation series \eqref{eq:ptb-hall}.
-However, their theoretical analysis are based on the assumption that $\eta_{j}$ is away from zero, which indicates that $j$ must be a fixed constant.
-Moreover, the restricted maximum likelihood estimator proposed by \cite{paul2009consistency} also has a similar boundedness assumption on $\lambda_{j}^{-1}$.
-When the data are discretely observed, how to utilize \eqref{eq:ptb-hall} effectively is the key in obtaining a sharp bound for a diverging number of eigenfunctions.
+However, we would like to emphasize that when it comes to discretely observed functional data, all the existing literature utilizing a bound similar to \eqref{eq:ptb-maintch} excludes the case of diverging indices.
+For instance, the result in \cite{cai2010nonparametric} is simply a direct application of the bound in \eqref{eq:ptb-maintch}.
+Moreover, their one-dimensional rate is inherited from the covariance estimator, which is assumed to be in a tensor product space that is smaller than the space $\mathcal{L}^2[0,1]^2$.
+On the other hand, the one-dimensional rates obtained by \cite{hall2006propertieshans} and \cite{li2010uniform} utilize detailed calculations based on the approximation of the perturbation series in \eqref{eq:ptb-hall}.
+However, these results are based on the assumption that $\eta_{j}$ is bounded away from zero, which implies that $j$ must be a fixed constant.
+This is inconsistent with the nonparametric nature of functional data models, which aim to approximate or regularize an infinite-dimensional process.
+Therefore, when dealing with discretely observed functional data, the key to obtaining a sharp bound for estimated eigenfunctions with diverging indices lies in effectively utilizing the perturbation series \eqref{eq:ptb-hall}.